geolonia/geolonia-ar-field/README.md

-# Geolonia AR Field
+# style @geolonia/quest

-This repository hosts an experimental `style.json` for Mapbox GL JS.
+This repository hosts an `style.json` for Mapbox GL JS.

 ## Development